Samsung/TizenRT/tools/nxfuse/README_SMARTFS.md

 ### About NxFuse tool

 A Linux FUSE implmentation that enables native mounting of TizenRT filesystems in Linux.
-Currently the implementation supports SmartFS.
+Currently the implementation supports jSmartFs.
 The Some of the Linux utilities depend on this capability (overwriting an existing file with new content for instance) and may fail.